Install Redis on Linux, macOS, and Windows

 Create a directory inside

-/var/redisthat will work as data and working directory for this Redis instance:
+/var/redisthat will work as both data and working directory for this Redis instance:

 sudo mkdir /var/redis/6379